-Video Rotator for Mac: How to Rotate Videos in Mac
+Video Rotator for Mac: How to Rotate/Flip Videos on Mac

 When your video file is rotated perfectly, click the "Export" button.
 To save it in different formats, go to the "Formats" tab and choose whatever format you want.
 All popular video formats like MOV, M4V, MP4, AVI, WMV, FLV, MPEG and so on are supported.
 If you want to save and play the video on iPhone, iPad and iPod, go to "Device" tab and select a device from the list.
 You can also burn the upright videos to DVD discs for watching on TV or directly upload it to YouTube for sharing online.

 Besides the rotating function, this great video editing tool for Mac users also enables you to split videos into smaller sections, trim videos, join, separate video files into one file, crop unwanted parts off videos, apply special effects to your videos, etc. All of these features are here for you to explore!

 Part 2: Rotate and Flip Video on Mac with QuickTime

 If you can stand QuickTime's limited features, I am sure QuickTime can meet your needs.
 With QuickTime you can also rotate video, no need to installing any other video editor.
 Below are the steps.

 Step 1: Open the video file that you want to rotate on Mac.

 Step 2: Then click "Edit" on the top where you can choose "Rotate Left", "Rotate Right", "Flip Horizontal" and "Flip Vertical".
 Just select one that you like.

 Step 3: Go to "File" and "Save" your work, or you can also use Command+S to save it.